What if I don't have a YF ID number yet?

 - No graphic tees (shirts with pictures and writing on them) at all except for Young Foundations, Still Waters, and your church camp tee shirts.

 - No leggings.

 - Please, do not bring your jewelry to camp.
-We’ll keep you on schedule, so you won’t need to wear a watch.
+You may wear an inexpensive watch.
+No Fitbits or Apple watches, etc.

 - No pajamas.
-You’ll be sleeping in a tent with other girls.
-Please bring a comfy (knit) skirt and T-shirt or a modest, below-knee-length gown for sleeping attire.
-Bring a modest, below-knee-length robe for walking outside between your sleeping quarters and the washroom.
+You’ll be sleeping in a room with other girls.
+Please bring a comfy (knit) skirt and T-shirt or a modest, below-knee-length gown and a modest, below-knee-length robe.
 When asked about pajamas, Brother Branham told us this: